propenster/pipengenex/README.md

 In this JSON configuration, you define your workflow's name, description, working directory, variables, tasks, and run sequence.
 The command field in each task specifies the command to execute, with variables indicated by ${variable_name} syntax.

 ### Run Sequence
 Something worthy of note is the fact that you can define run_sequence for all the tasks in your workflow.
-Not only that you can also tell the Engine to run some particular tasks in parallel say tasks with ids 2, 3 are independent of each other, then while defining your run sequence, you define your run sequence as follows:
+Not only that, you can also tell the Engine to run some particular tasks in parallel say tasks with ids 2, 3 are independent of each other, then while defining your run sequence, you define your run sequence as follows:
 ```json
 "run_sequence": [
         "1", "2,3", "4", "5", "6"